Create actions

 Available in Classic

-You can create an action on NAVER Cloud Platform console's Cloud Functions > Action.
-To create an action, take the following steps:
+You can create an action in Cloud Functions > Action on the NAVER Cloud Platform console.
+To create an action:

-• Basic information: set up the package it belongs to, action type, name, and description
+• Basic information: Set the package, action type, name, and description.

-• Source code: write the code yourself from the console in the language of your choice or upload a code file
+• Source code: Write code manually in the console using the selected language or upload a code file.

-• Default parameter: write the default parameter code to use for the action
+• Default parameter: Write default parameter code for the action.

-• Option settings: set up the action's main function name, memory, timeout, and web action
+• Option settings: Set the action main function name, memory, timeout, and web action.

 Basic information

 Set up basic information required for creating an action.
-Descriptions of each item in Basic information are as follows:
+The following describes each basic information item:

-• Package: select the package where the action will belong.
-Click [+Create] to create a new package and add it
+• Package: Select the package the action belongs to.
+If you need to create a new package to include your action, click [+Create].

-• Basic action: default action type that executes a single action
+• Basic action: Runs a single action as the basic action type.

-• Web action: executes a single action and processes HTTP requests/responses by integrating with API Gateway trigger HTTP method
+• Web action: Runs a single action and processes HTTP requests and responses when integrated with an API Gateway trigger using the HTTP type.

-• Name: enter the action's name by combining upper and lowercase letters, numbers, and special characters "_" and "-".
-However, a hyphen (-) can't be used as the first letter.
-The name must be unique and not a duplicate of another resource (package, action, trigger) name
+• Name: Enter the action's name by combining upper and lowercase letters, numbers, hyphens, and/or underscores.
+However, you cannot use hyphen as the first character, and the name cannot duplicate other resource (package, action, trigger) names.

-• For example, if the package name is package_name and action name is action_name, the format for the name of the action is as follows:
+• For example, if the package name is package_name and the action name is action_name, the action name format within the package is as follows:

 • package_name/action_name

-• Description: enter the description of the action to create
+• Description: Enter a description for the action you want to create.

 Note

-• It's possible to create an action without selecting a package so that it doesn't belong to any package, but it's better to create a package and put the action in the package.
+• It is possible to create an action without selecting a package so that it does not belong to any package, but it is better to create a package and put the action in the package.

 • For detailed configuration and usage of web actions, see API Gateway trigger.

-• To learn how to create sequence type actions or sequence web actions, see Sequence action.
+• To set sequence type or sequence web actions, see Sequence action.

-• Make your decisions carefully as an action's type and name can't be edited.
+• Make your decisions carefully as an action's type and name cannot be edited.

 Source code

-• Runtime: click to select the language and version environment where the source code will run
+• Runtime: Select the language and runtime version for the source code

 Note